Long Beach Towne Center: History

 The site was empty until 1960, when the United States Navy opened a military hospital on the site.
 In 1995, operations were transferred to the Veterans Administration, which closed the hospital and moved patients to the VA Long Beach Healthcare System facility near California State University, Long Beach.
 After disputes with the city of Lakewood over reuse plans, construction began in 1997 and finished in 1999.

 In August 2019, the Long Beach Planning Commission approved a plan to demolish about 30,000 square feet of the existing space to make way for a new Dave & Buster's location.
 In early 2020, the center's food court — which had tenants such as Panda Express, Subway, and Wetzel's Pretzels as tenants at various times — was torn down.
 It was originally scheduled to open in mid-2020, but work was halted due to the COVID-19 pandemic.
 Work resumed in the summer of 2021, and the location opened on September 26, 2022.

 In 2021, IKEA announced that it would open a smaller-format, 8000 sqft "planning studio" stores in the center, which opened in 2022.

+CenterCal Properties and DRA Advisors purchased the shopping center for $143 million in 2025.